-July was a strong month for stocks.
+July was a good month for stocks.
 However, bonds had more muted but positive monthly returns overall.
 Riskier sectors and regions tended to do well, as investors grew more optimistic regarding economic prospects.
-With strong second-quarter gross domestic product growth-initially estimated at 2.4%-and U.S. annual inflation easing steadily to 3.2% in July, hopes for a soft economic landing grew.
+With strong second-quarter gross domestic product (GDP) growth--initially estimated at 2.4%--and U.S. annual inflation easing steadily to 3.2% in July, hopes for a soft economic landing grew.
 The Fed, the ECB, and the BoE all raised their respective key interest rates by 0.25% in July.
 In the Fed's case, speculation grew that it could be very close to the end of its tightening cycle.
-Meanwhile, China's economy showed numerous signs of stagnation, bringing fresh concerns regarding global fallout.
+Meanwhile, China's economy showed signs of stagnation, renewing concerns of global fallout.

 Stocks retreated in August while monthly bond returns were flat overall.
 Increased global market volatility reflected unease over the Chinese property market being stressed along with weak Chinese economic data.
 On a more positive note, speculation grew over a possible end to the Fed's campaign of interest rate increases or at least a pause in September.
 U.S. economic data generally remained solid, with resilient job market data and inflation ticking up slightly in August, as the annual CPI rose 3.7%.
-However, the three-month trend for Core CPI stood at a more encouraging annualized 2.4%.
+However, the three-month trend for core CPI stood at a more encouraging annualized 2.4%.

-Stocks and bonds both had negative overall returns in September as investors reluctantly recited the new chorus of "higher for longer," led by the Fed's determination not to lower interest rates until it knows it has vanguished its pesky opponent, higher-than-targeted inflation.
-As anticipated, the Fed did pause and held rates steady in September.
-As of September, the two primary gauges of U.S. inflation-the annual Core Personal Consumption Expenditures Price Index1 and CPI-both stood at roughly 4%, twice as high as the Fed's oft-stated 2% target.
+Stocks and bonds both had negative overall returns in September as investors reluctantly recited the new chorus of "higher for longer," led by the Fed's determination not to lower interest rates until it knows it has vanquished its pesky opponent-higher-than-targeted inflation.
+As of September, the two primary gauges of U.S. inflation-the annual Core Personal Consumption Expenditures Price Index1 and the CPI-both stood at roughly 4%, twice as high as the Fed's oft-stated 2% target.
 The month ended with the prospect of yet another U.S. government shutdown, averted at least temporarily but looming later this fall.